Displays

 More is not always better, and to protect your mind’s health it’s good to remember to be satisficed, or that good enough is good enough.

-Image quality and color reproduction is very good, which is important to me as I also use the monitor for photo editing and graphic design by connecting it to a Macbook Pro.
+Image quality and color reproduction of this display is very good, which is important to me as I also use it for photo editing and graphic design by connecting it to a Macbook Pro.

-It has a decent stand that is vertically adjustable, which is important for ergonomics, and the screen can also be rotated, and even removed to be mounted on a wall or smashed on the head of a zombie or thug.
+It has a decent stand that is vertically adjustable, important for ergonomics.
+The screen can also be rotated, and even removed to be mounted on a wall or smashed on the head of a zombie or thug.

 · ˖ ✦ . ˳